chipsalliance/firrtl-spec/spec.md

 For both variants of port, the type is given after the colon (`:`{.firrtl}).

-The two kinds of ports differ in the rules for how they may be connected (see [@sec:connects]).
+The two kinds of ports differ in the rules for how they may be connected (see [@sec:connections]).

 ## Submodule Instances